Examinations

 If you're not applying for or in pAT, but were eligible to sit the 2020 DCE, you’re encouraged to sit the first DCE in late 2020/early 2021.
 Alternatively, you can choose to wait and sit later in the year with the 2021 cohort instead.

-Please refer to the pAT guidelines for more information.
+See the pAT guidelines for more information.

 Are there proposed dates for the rescheduled exams?
 Will there be 2 of each exam in 2021?

-Dates are now available in the DCE guide.
-There will be two offerings of the exam – one in late 2020/early 2021 for the postponed 2020 cohort, and the second in mid-2021 for the 2021 cohort.
 If you fail the 2020 exam, you’ll be able to re-sit the DCE later in the year with the 2021 exam cohort, exam attempts limits allowing.

 Which exams have been cancelled or postponed?

-We’re looking at the timing and format of exams for next year and making contingency plans in case the pandemic continues into 2021.
-We’ll give you at least 3 months’ notice of the new exam dates.
+Most exams have been postponed until late 2020/2021 or combined with the 2021 exam.
+Many exam dates are now available and we’re and making contingency plans in case the pandemic impacts exams in 2021.
+We’ll give you at least 3 months’ notice of any new exam dates.

 The College Learning Series and other learning resources are available on our Online Learning Resources hub.
 Use these as part of your exam preparation.